How to make sure your unoccupied rental property is insured

 Keep your insurer in the loop

-Tell us about your specific circumstances and we'll then be able to confirm whether we can offer you cover if you don't yet have our Landlord Insurance, or if we can continue to cover you if you're already with us.
-Specifically for Direct Line for Business, any cover provided would be subject to the property being occupied within 60 days of it first becoming unoccupied.
-We do insure unoccupied properties if:
+Tell us about your specific circumstances and we'll confirm whether we can offer you cover if you don't yet have our Landlord Insurance, or if we can continue to cover you if you're already with us.
+Some of the reasons that a property may become unoccupied are listed below:

 - you've just bought the property